 • Work with a likable and funny host.
 A gifted emcee can be an entertaining component of your program and keep your attendees attentive and in good spirits.
 Make surehis/her humor is positive and friendly, not mean-spirited or inappropriate.

 • Provide the Master of Ceremonies with your event outline, special announcements, and (short) speaker introductions several weeks before your program.
+Professional corporate entertainers with experience in understanding the importance of running on schedule is paramount to your success!
 This will give your host time to tailor his/her material to your event’s theme and your group’s culture.

 5. Become a Time Keeper